aws-solutions-library-samples/guidance-for-battery-digital-twin-on-aws/README.md

 | Amazon S3 | 6 Buckets, 6GB storage, average object size 91.0 KB | $ 1.22 |
 | others | API Gateway, VPC, WAF, GuardDuty, DynamoDB, Cloudtrail, EventBridge  | $ 30.00 |

+Note: There might be additional charges due to usage of partner APIs, refer to the 'Obtaining an API Key for Analytics and Fault Detection APIs' for details.

 ## Prerequisites
 ### Operating System